 1/2 cup vegan butter, softened (Earth Balance brand)

 1/2 cup brown sugar

-1 ripe banana or an egg substitute equivalent to 1 egg
+1 ripe banana or a powder egg substitute equivalent to 1 egg

 1/2 cup nut butter

 It's easiest to make cookie dough with a mixing machine.
 I hope you have one!
 And remember to get your silicone spatula ready to scrape the bowls as they rotate.
 Let's get started!
 Preheat the oven to 350 degrees.
 In a large mixing bowl measure the flour, baking soda, and salt.
 Stir on lowest speed for a few moments.
 Set bowl aside.
 Next, place the butter, sugar, banana, and nut butter of your choice into another mixing bowl and set the beaters to a low speed for a minute or two.
 Finally, add the wet ingredients into the bowl of dry ingredients.
 On a low speed, mix everything together thoroughly.
 Roll the dough into small balls and arrange them evenly on ungreased cookie sheets.
 If you want, with a floured fork, press a checkered pattern into each ball.
 Now, bake for 9-10 minutes or until lightly brown.
 Cool on the sheet for another minute before removing.
 Enjoy!